dhirajsriram/dhirajsriram-portfolio/content/projects/Stepper form copy.md

 showInProjects: false
 ---

-A react application that presents a list of blogs to the user in the form of a list.
+A React application that presents a list of blogs to the user in the form of a list.
 The app can Search, Add or delete and Sort blogs by Categories.